jasonacox/pypowerwall/examples/vitals/README.md

 ## Notes

 * Work in Progress
-* API Endpoint on Powerwall: /api/devices/vitals
+* API Endpoint on Powerwall: /api/devices/vitals (protobuf binary payload)
-* Result is a protobuf binary payload
+* Output from this script is the walk through the vital data points and a combined JSON payload.

 ## Requirements

-This API send a protobuf payload.
-It requires the necessary protobuf definition and libraries:
+Tesla is using a protobuf response for this API.
+That requires the necessary protobuf definition and libraries:

-Before using this be sure to install the protobuf module:
+Install the protobuf python module:
 ```bash
 # Install protobuf
 pip install protobuf